-The 2021 Rate Study projected two separate financings to support capital improvement funding.
-The proposed Series 2022 Bonds represent the first of those two financings.
-A summary of the projects to be financed with proceeds of the Series 2022 Bonds is detailed in Section 3 of this report.
-The second financing, the projected Series 2024 Bonds, is anticipated to be undertaken during the fiscal year ending June 30, 2025 (FY 2025) to provide funding for the construction of the District's new reverse osmosis water treatment plant.
+A rate study performed by Raftelis in 2021 projected two separate financings to support capital improvement funding over the following several years.
+The Series 2022 Bonds represented the first of those two financings to fund a variety of water and sewer projects.
+The second financing, the proposed Series 2024 Bonds, are anticipated to be undertaken on or near November 2024 during the fiscal year ending June 30, 2025 (Fiscal Year 2025).
+The purpose of the Series 2024 Bonds is to provide funding for the construction of the District's new reverse osmosis water treatment plant.

-During the current fiscal year ending June 30, 2023 through June 30, 2027 (Forecast Period), the District has identified \$111.0 million of capital improvements including both upgrade and expansion of system assets and replacement of existing assets.
-There are several large projects in the CIP including necessary high service pump stations and water lines, construction of a cretaceous well, construction of the new reverse osmosis water treatment plant, an alternate disinfection project, and other upgrades.
-Funding sources for the CIP include existing reserves and revenue generated from current users ("pay-as-you-go") and the issuance of new debt.
+During the current fiscal year (FY) ending June 30, 2025 through June 30, 2029 (Forecast Period), the District has identified \$94.7 million of capital improvements including both upgrade and expansion of system assets and replacement of existing assets.
+There are several large projects in the capital improvement plan (CIP) including necessary major water lines, construction of a cretaceous well, construction of the new reverse osmosis water treatment plant, an alternate disinfection project, and other upgrades.
+Funding sources for the CIP include existing reserves and revenue generated from current users ("pay-as-you-go"), existing debt proceeds, and the issuance of new debt.
 The following summarizes the capital funding sources:

-- \$73.4 million: Proposed Series 2022 Revenue Bonds - New distribution waterline (Greenwood/Wexford/Cordillo) - o High service pump station - o Water supply (Cretaceous Well No.1 & No. 2) - o Alternative wastewater disinfection - o Lift station upgrades - \$23.5 million: Projected Series 2024 Revenue Bonds - o Projected issuance date: October 2024 - o Reverse Osmosis Water Treatment Plant (partial funding) - \$14.1 million: Reserve/Rate revenue funding - o Reverse Osmosis Water Treatment Plant (partial funding) - o Water and sewer line replacement - o Manhole rehabilitation - o Small projects/equipment
+- \$33.2 million: Series 2022 Revenue Bonds

+- o New distribution waterlines (Greenwood/Wexford/Cordillo/Pope Ave.)

+- o Water supply (Cretaceous Well No.1 & No. 2)

+- \$42.5 million: Proposed Series 2024 Revenue Bonds

+- Projected issuance date: November 2024

+- o Wexford Reverse Osmosis Water Treatment Plant

+- \$19.0 million: Reserve/Rate revenue funding

+- o Water and sewer line replacement

+- Manhole rehabilitation

+- o Reclaimed water pump station

+- Small projects/equipment